 The test is done to check for abnormalities in your esophagus.
 This is the first and the most routinely done investigation.
-By and endoscopy we can know if there are ulcers, if there is a hiatus hernia and if there are some more serious problems like narrowing and Barret’s ulcer.
+By an endoscopy, we can know if there are ulcers if there is a hiatus hernia and if there are some more serious problems like narrowing and Barret’s ulcer.
 A tissue sample (biopsy) may be taken for analysis.

 Ambulatory 24 hr pH and Impedance tests, to identify when, and for how long, stomach acid backs up into your esophagus.
 An acid monitor that is placed in your esophagus connects to a small device that you wear around your waist or on a strap over your shoulder.
 To watch the video about why and when it should be done click this link.
-To watch the video about how this test is done click this video.
+To watch the video about how this test is done, watch the video below.

 It is done to measure movement and pressure in your esophagus.
 It gives information about the weakness of the valve and the proper functioning of the food-pipe.
 This test actually a part of the pH and Impedance test.

 X rays are taken after you swallow a liquid called Barium or a dye, to view the shape and condition of your esophagus and stomach.
 Although in today’s time its role has become limited and is advised only in selected patients, especially when surgery is required.

 GERD and Acid reflux is a lifestyle disease, and hence we are noticing a massive increase in the incidence of heartburn.
 Hence, Lifestyle change is the key to prevent this problem, as well as to have good and long term outcome with treatment.